 Sociality.io is an all-in-one social media management platform that helps teams to publish content, listen to conversations, engage with your customers and measure your performance.
 Sociality.io provides detailed reports without extra payment to all social media networks you connect the platform with, including Instagram Stories.

-With Sociality.io Stories report you can easily see what your audience like and what content resonates with your followers’ preferences.
+With the Sociality.io Stories report you can easily see what your audience likes and what content resonates with your followers’ preferences.

 However, We highly recommend you to use both Instagram Insight and Sociality.io report, because Swipe-ups and stickers tap data are only available in the application itself.